ISO-13485-blog

-The new ISO 13485 is based on ISO 9001:2008, which means that the requirements for documentation are based on the requirements of the previous version of ISO 9001, with the addition of documents specific to the medical device industry.
+The new ISO 13485 is based on ISO 9001:2008, which means that the ISO 13485 2016 documentation requirements are based on the requirements of the previous version of ISO 9001, with the addition of documents specific to the medical device industry.

-So, here is the list – below you will see the mandatory documents, but also keep in mind that the QMS (Quality Management System) documentation consists of not only the mandatory documents, but also other documents specified by applicable regulatory requirements.
+So, here is the list – below, you will see the mandatory ISO 13485 documents, but also keep in mind that the QMS (Quality Management System) documentation consists of not only the mandatory documents, but also other ISO 13485 documents specified by applicable regulatory requirements.

-Here are the documents needed for compliance with ISO 13485:2016.
-(Please note that some of the documents will not be mandatory if the company does not perform relevant processes.):
+Here are the required ISO 13485 documents, categorized according to the clauses of the standard.
+(Please note that some of the documents will not be mandatory if the company does not perform relevant processes related to ISO 13485 documentation requirements):

 • Roles undertaken by the organization under applicable regulatory requirements (clause 4.1.1)